-- Any type of physical brutality; - Any type of physical activity that subjects the student to an unreasonable risk of physical or mental harm, such as sleep deprivation, exposure to the elements, confinement to small spaces, or calisthenics; - Any activity involving consumption of food, liquids, drugs or other substances that subjects the student to unreasonable risk of physical or mental harm; - Any activity that adversely affects the mental health of dignity of the student, such as ostracism, shame, or humiliation; and - Any activity that induces, causes, or requires the student to violate the Penal Code.
+■ Coercing a student to consume a drug or alcoholic beverage in an amount that would lead a reasonable person to believe the student is intoxicated.

 Hazing will not be tolerated by the district.
 If an incident of hazing occurs, disciplinary consequences will be handled in accordance with the Student Code of Conduct.
-It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing; or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal or superintendent.
+It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing; or has firsthand knowledge of an incident of hazing being planned or having